artiepoole/ubuntu-core-docs/docs/embedded-applications/fpga/about-fpgad.md

 # About FPGAd and provider snaps

-(writing-a-provider-snaps)=

-A provider snap is a snap which contains bitstreams, device tree overlays, meta data (e.g. shell.json for dfx-mgr bitstreams) and user space applications to interface with the running bitstream.
+A provider snap is a snap which contains bitstreams, device tree overlays, metadata (e.g. shell.json for dfx-mgr bitstreams) and user space applications to interface with the running bitstream.
 It should also contain at least one snap application which can be configured to load at startup or run on command.
-This can be anything from a python script to make a single call to load a bitstream/apply an overlay, to a full binary application which prepares the device, ensures everything is working and runs a GUI application.
+This could be simple like a python script to make a single call to load a bitstream/apply an overlay, or a full binary application which prepares the device, ensures everything is working and runs a GUI application with continuous monitoring.

+The following sections describe the process of using FPGAd directly (using the command line interface (CLI) as well as providing guidance for writing and using provider snaps.

+## Provider snaps

+### Writing a provider snap

-##Before starting
+#### Before starting

 Before endeavouring to write a provider snap, please come up to speed with the [Craft a snap](https://documentation.ubuntu.com/snapcraft/stable/tutorials/craft-a-snap/) tutorial.
 It will describe the overarching process of packing a snap.